mac-comp240-master/activities_4-parallel/3-monte-carlo/README.md

 In this activity, you will examine code that implements Monte Carlo simulation both sequentially and in parallel.
 This is relevant to your solution for HW 6.

-Use your ssh client to connect to wulver.macalester.edu for this activity.

 ## Try the examples

 There are three C++ code files in this directory, which you will compile separately on the command line so that you can see how we add a compile flag for the openmp library and pragmas.
 Note that though these are C++ code files and require a different compiler (g++ vs. gcc), you can edit them as if they were C code.

 You should look at the following pages for explanation: